-Creating an interactive Virtual Reality (VR) experience from scratch is much easier than you think.
+Creating an interactive Virtual Reality (VR) project from scratch is much easier than you think.
 Especially because nowadays there are no coding skills required to do so.
-Additionally there are more quality free resources available today than ever before to help you hit the ground running with your new VR experience.
+Additionally there are more quality free resources available today than ever before to help you hit the ground running with your new VR project.

 To save you time and put you right ahead of the pack we created this resource guide with only the best free resources available in the VR world today.